 392 Fulton Street,

-The Thomas Lamb-designed Loew’s Metropolitan Theatre opened on September 15, 1918 with Dorothy Gish in “The Hun Within” plus vaudeville on the stage.
+Incorporating part of the huge A.D.
+Matthews & Sons dry goods department store at the corner of Fulton Street & Gallatin Place.
+The Thomas Lamb-designed Loew’s Metropolitan Theatre opened on September 16, 1918 with Dorothy Gish in “The Hun Within” plus 3 acts of vaudeville on the stage headed by Anna Chandler.
 The main entrance was on Fulton Street and there were secondary entrances on Smith Street and Livingstone Street.
 It was equipped with a Moller 3 manual 17 rank organ which in 1934 was replaced by a Moller 3 manual 32 rank organ.

 In December 1978 it was converted into a four-screen theatre by Loew’s, to the plans of architect David K. Mesbur.
 Seating was provided for 676 in Screen 1, 698 in Screen 2, 600 in Screen 3 & 599 in Screen 4.
-It was taken over by Cineplex-Odeon in the late-1980’s and was closed in July 1996.
+It was taken over by Cineplex-Odeon on November 17, 1989 and was closed in July 1996.

-The theater underwent extensive renovation and restoration between 2000-2002, and it was de-quadded.
+The theatre underwent extensive renovation and restoration between 2000-2002, and it was de-quadded, returning to a singe auditorium.
 It reopened in June 2002 as the new home of the Brooklyn Tabernacle.